aigrowthtools/aigrowthtools.github.io/_tabs/terms-and-conditions.md

 ## 1. About the Website

-**AI Growth Tools** is an independent informational blog that publishes:
+**AI Tool Growth** is an independent informational blog that publishes:

 - Reviews and evaluations of AI tools and software
 - Step-by-step tutorials and how-to guides